 Thoughts on this approach:

 I took what amounts to a relatively lean approach, and this worked fine and I passed by a healthy margin.
-I felt anxious mostly a result of the fact that my peers were studying more and were clearly using more resources.
+I felt anxious mostly as a result of the fact that my peers were studying more and were clearly using more resources.
 My qbank experience was a result of reviewing these products for this site, and I wouldn’t recommend anybody do that per se (one +/- two case/question sources is fine).

 I liked the combination of Core Radiology and Crack the Core and wouldn’t change that.
 I discussed CTC and the longer War Machine at length here, and I’m convinced that either one is sufficient alone as a physics textbook (with Physics 300 as a good question source).
 After that, you need some source of cases (RadPrimer, etc).
 It doesn’t matter so much as that you pick a way to cover the exam sections and stick with it.
 You will use a tiny fraction of the available resources and that is not just fine but desirable.